MS Frequently Asked Questions

 No, students are not eligible for tuition waivers at any time during their program.

-24. To what extent do the TAMU master’s and PhD I/O programs overlap?
+24. To what extent do the TAMU master’s and PhD programs overlap?

 Students take overlapping (PSYC 610 and 611) courses taught by many of the same faculty members during the first year.
 They also attend colloquium together every Friday.
 The Master’s program with an emphasis in I/O Psychology includes more applied and professional development experiences that focus on application of I/O principles within organizations and in personnel decisions.

 25. If I am not accepted in to the PhD program, can I be considered for the master’s program?
 Do I have to reapply?

 26. After completing the master’s program, can I transfer to the PhD program?

 First, it is important to note that the master’s program with an emphasis in I/O Psychology is designed to be a terminal applied degree preparing you for a job in industry or consulting.
 It is not designed to be a stepping stone to the PhD program.
 However, if you would like to pursue a PhD after completing the program, you can apply to the PhD program and we will consider your application along with all the others in the applicant pool.
 If you are admitted to the PhD program, coursework that overlaps with the doctoral program is likely to count toward the degree.

 27. How is the MSIOP different from the master’s in Human Resource Management Program (MSHRM) in the Mays Business School?

 Our curriculum includes a core in psychological theories and a strong statistical foundation, including psychometrics.
 While our program with an emphasis in I/O Psychology does prepare students for careers in human resources departments, our curriculum is particularly focused on the science of human behavior at work, as it relates to personnel functions, individual characteristics, and interpersonal relationships in the workplace.